Scrooge McDuck: Overview

 In the years to follow, Scrooge travels all around the world to increase his fortune, while his family remains behind to manage the Money Bin.
 When Scrooge finally returns to Duckburg, he is the richest duck in the world, rivaled only by Flintheart Glomgold, John D. Rockerduck, and less prominently, the maharaja of the fictional country Howdoyoustan (play on Hindustan).
 His experiences, however, have changed him into a hostile miser, and his family leaves him in disgust.
-Some 12 years later, he closes down his empire; he eventually returns to a public life 5 years later and restarts his business in the comic's final chapter.
+About twelve years later, he closes down his empire; he eventually returns to a public life five years later and restarts his business in the comic's final chapter.

-He keeps the majority of his wealth in a massive Money Bin overlooking the city of Duckburg.
+He keeps the majority of his wealth in his massive Money Bin, an enormous cubic building adorned with a dollar sign, overlooking the city of Duckburg.
 In the short Scrooge McDuck and Money, he remarks to his nephews that this money is "just petty cash".
 In the Dutch and Italian version, he regularly forces Donald and his nephews to polish the coins one by one in order to pay off Donald's debts; Scrooge will not pay them much for this lengthy, tedious, hand-breaking work.
 As far as he is concerned, even 5 cents an hour is too much expenditure.
-Not even keeping any to his personal estate, stating "Money goes to the bin, not next of kin".
+He does not even keep any to his personal estate, stating "Money goes to the bin, not next of kin".

-A shrewd businessman and noted tightwad, he is fond of diving into and swimming in his money, without injury.
+A shrewd businessman and noted tightwad, he is fond of diving into and swimming in his money without injury.
+His most famous prized possession is his Number One Dime.
 He is also the richest member of The Billionaires Club of Duckburg, a society which includes the most successful businessmen of the world and allows them to keep connections with each other.
 Glomgold and Rockerduck are also influential members of the Club.
-His most famous prized possession is his Number One Dime.